Diplomatic Transcription

 “That may be, but I nevertheless maintain that as long as there remains in your Western provinces a single Pole who desires to be united to Poland, there will be no peace.”

 Many years have passed since then.
 All that was said and demanded in the years 1862-63 was naturally uttered under the stress of the emotions of that time, and it would therefore be unjust to hold up as a reproach to the Poles all the passionate words that were then spoken.
 But even now, when passions should have cooled down, and when a new generation has sprung up, we often come across the old arguments that formed the catchwords of the old rebellion.
 I repeat: ask any Pole to-day whether he is ready to live at peace with us on condition that he remains within his ethnographical boundaries.
 Would he feel quite happy and satisfied with his former German and Austrian provinces, which actually constituted the Polish kingdom?
 Would he renounce all hope of subjugating to his rule many millions of Russians, Lithuanians, and Letts, who inhabit the nine Western provinces?
 His answer will invariably be in the negative, though he may sometimes add that he himself would have nothing against giving such an agreement, but that he could never impose it on any of his countrymen who are of a different opinion.
 Such an answer is the key to the Polish question.
 Nevertheless it would be quite incorrect to suppose that good feelings between Russians and Poles can never exist—on the contrary, they have often fought, and fought brilliantly, in Russian armies, and if they sympathized with our success how can we forget that.
 We can never go beyond the granting of autonomy to Poland within her ethnographical boundaries.
 We sometimes have to love people not only because of their qualities but in spite of their shortcomings, don’t we?
 Otherwise we should be acting in contradiction to our own Pan-Slavist principles; and Poles entertaining such fantastic dreams are thus becoming the bitterest enemies of Pan-Slavism.
 Still, we Russians do not forget that the Poles are Slavs, that they are courageous by nature, that they are talented.
 Many among them fought in the Russian armies against Germany, and being Christians were faithful to their Russian oath.
 However, they are wrong in one respect, as my country no doubt may be wrong in others.
 The mistake and the misfortune of the Poles is their foolish greed for acquisition, for seizing territories which will never belong to them and will never be given up by the Russians.
 Instead of being grateful and happy that the three Polish provinces have once more been united within their historical and legal limits, they even now quite lately began to show their hatred for the Greek Orthodox Church by trying to close and demolish our churches in Poland at the first opportunity.
 They also openly expressed their determination to seize Volhynia, Smolensk and Kieff—the very heart of Russia.
 Had that Polish attempt succeeded, it would have meant a death struggle between the two sisters of the Slav family.
 So what we wish for Poland with all our heart, is not only complete success over the diabolical Bolsheviks, but wisdom and moderation.
 In conclusion, let me cite General Denikin’s beautiful and noble letter quoted in The Times of Friday, August 27.
-“I consider it inevitable,” says the General, “and absolutely necessary to fight the Bolsheviks till they are completely defeated.[efn_note]Meantime, as I write, the Bolsheviks are announcing an “Oriental Congress” at Baku![/efn_note] Otherwise not only Russia but the whole of Europe will be in ruins.”
+“I consider it inevitable,” says the General, “and absolutely necessary to fight the Bolsheviks till they are completely defeated.2 Otherwise not only Russia but the whole of Europe will be in ruins.”
 These views, undoubtedly, are shared by General Vrangel, and have been equally firmly expressed by both.

 People Mentioned in the Essay